skroutz/cogy/README.md

 ## Configuration

-The options provided are the following:
+The configuration options provided are the following:

 ```ruby
 # in config/initializers/cogy.rb